A short history

 1877 The American captain Adam Bogardu, also a famous glass ball shooter, invented the glass ball trap machine or catapult.
 This made the throws more uniform and competitions more fair.

-1880 A lot of scattered glass on the field from the glass balls was considered a downside of the otherwise fun sport.
+1880 A lot of scattered glass on the field of play from the glass balls was considered a downside of the otherwise fun sport.
 This was remedied as George Ligowsky from Ohio USA invented the clay target from hard baked clay.
 In order to promote his new invention he arranged a series of matched across the United States between the two most known glass ball shooters captain Adam Bogardu and William "Doc" Carver.
 Carver won 19 of the 25 matches and the clay target became a success.

 1884 The Ligowsky clay target of baked clay was wery hard to break and was soon replaced by a new invention "the Preoria Blackbird", the first modern clay target, consisting of coal tar, pich and other ingredients.
 The target was all black, hence the name.
-The father of the ancestor to the modern target is considered to be Fred Kimble from Illinois.
+The father of the modern target is considered to be Fred Kimble from Illinois.

 1900 Shotgun shooting was introduced in the Olympics.
 The Paris Olympics 1900 included two shotgun disciplines trap and believe it or not, live pigeon shooting.
 This was the first and only time live pigeons where targets in any Olympics.